thebalaa/project-root/docs/Architecture.md

 ## Front End Overlay Application
 **Module Name: Data Identification and Caching Layer**
 - **Purpose:** The Data Identification and Caching Layer is responsible for intercepting and identifying user activity data from various sources in real-time.
-It determines which data is relevant, applies caching mechanisms to store it temporarily, and ensures efficient communication with backend systems for further processing.
+It determines which data is relevant and ensures efficient communication with the backend proxy where it is sent for further processing.
 This module forms the backbone of data ingestion in the Front-End Overlay Application, enabling seamless, secure, and real-time data management.
 - **Input:**
   - User activity data (e.g., browsing, interactions) from the User Interface.
   - Security and identity tokens (e.g., JWT, DID) from the Security & Identity module for ensuring user authentication and authorization.
 - **Output:**
-  - Filtered, formatted, and cached data ready for processing by the backend.
+  - Cache data, sent to local backend proxy for processing.
   - Temporary storage of identified data for asynchronous processing by backend services.
   - Alerts or logs for invalid or unauthorized data activities.
 - **Key Interfaces:**